 The catalogue from the Devonian is a mix of the familiar and the unfamiliar.
 Other terrestrial invertebrates that appeared then include mites, springtails, bristletails, pseudoscorpions (tiny, still extant creatures that look like scorpions, except that they have no tail) and a second order of arthropleurid known as Microdecemplex.
 Arthropleurids looked rather like millipedes, but differed in too many respects to be put in the same taxonomic class.
 Eoarthropleura and Microdecemplex became extinct around the end of the Devonian.
 A third order, Arthropleura itself, appeared in the Carboniferous and was a much larger animal than the others, with some examples attaining a length of more than 2 metres.
 It fed on rotten tree trunks and other such litter, becoming extinct in the Permian.

-All these distinct kinds were joined in the Carboniferous by a host of other land-dwelling invertebrates: mayflies, dragonflies, cockroaches, crickets, as well as numerous extinct groups.
+All these distinct kinds were joined in the Carboniferous by a host of other land-dwelling invertebrates, most of them with wings (another mysterious innovation): mayflies, dragonflies, cockroaches, crickets, as well as numerous extinct groups.
+“The two very first winged insects that we have in the fossil record, they’re about as different from each other as you could imagine,” admits entomologist Sandra Schachat (Sci.
+Am.
+318, 18 (2018)).
 Around 17 orders of insects are known from the period, most of which seem to have evolved ex nihilo.
 After their first appearance, they increased in number of species spectacularly.

 What we witness is evolution on an amazing scale.
 Only it is not Darwinian evolution.
 However many new species arose, they retained the essential identity of their order.
 The latest cockroaches were still cockroaches, the latest mayflies still mayflies.